HAECHI-LABS/vvisp/CONFIGURATION.md

 1) Define the name of service.

-2) Set some constant variables in`service.vvisp.json`.
+1) Set some constant variables in`service.vvisp.json`.
 We recommend defining constant values ​​to be used repeatedly in here.

-3) Define a constant variable as a key-value pair.
+1) Define a constant variable as a key-value pair.

+1) If you don't have any upgradeable contracts, you can omit registry.
+If you want, set `registry` property `false`.
+Default is `true`.

-4) Define the information of contracts as the json format.
+1) Define the information of contracts as the json format.

-5) Define the name of the contract.
+1) Define the name of the contract.

-6) If you want an upgradeable contract, set `upgradeable` property `true`.
+1) If you want an upgradeable contract, set `upgradeable` property `true`.

-7) Set the path to the source code of this contract file.
+1) Set the path to the source code of this contract file.

-8) Define the information of initializing this contract.
+1) Define the information of initializing this contract.
 In the case of an upgradeable smart contract, instead of using the constructor, you need to place a separate method, such as `initialize`, to perform the initialization logic here.

-9) Write the name of the method responsible for the initialization function.
+1) Write the name of the method responsible for the initialization function.
 We recommend using an intuitively understandable method name such as `initialize`.

-10) Write an array of arguments to initialize.
+1) Write an array of arguments to initialize.

-11) If you do not have an argument to initialize, you can omit this.
+1) If you do not have an argument to initialize, you can omit this.

-12) For a nonUpgradeable contract, you can use a constructor.
+1) For a nonUpgradeable contract, you can use a constructor.
 For that attribute, enter constructor arguments.
 If it does not exist, it can be left as an empty array.

-13) You can refer to the address of the contract that is being deployed or deployed.
+1) You can refer to the address of the contract that is being deployed or deployed.
 For an upgradeable contract, the address of the proxy is entered. **Please note cyclic dependency**

-14) The value specified by `${variables.varName}` is replaced with `constant` by 3).
+1) The value specified by `${variables.varName}` is replaced with `constant` by 3).

-15) You can also specify `initialize` for a nonUpgradeable contract. vvisp calls the function after deployment.
+1) You can also specify `initialize` for a nonUpgradeable contract. vvisp calls the function after deployment.